- Make Contact Before Day One

 10. Give New Hires Time to Adjust

-Often, both employees and managers look forward to a scenario where the new hire “hits the ground running.”
-This phrase gets thrown around a lot and career circles.
+Often, both employees and managers look forward to a scenario where the new hire "hits the ground running."
+This phrase gets thrown around a lot in career circles.
 In reality, however, most employees take about eight months to reach their full potential.

 Unfortunately, most employees who try to start out as company rock stars end up failing miserably.
 Any employer wants their staff members to start producing results as soon as possible.

 However, putting too much pressure on employees too soon can prove detrimental to their development.
 Even worse, it can harm employee retention.
+A structured onboarding process can help new hires adjust at a comfortable pace.

 Why Great New Hire Onboarding Matters